antixz1/MSMiniProject/README.md

 ```
 python3 MSMiniProject.py
 ```
 All output files will be placed into a results folder, which is created in your home directory automatically.
+A .log file called miniproject.log can be found in this folder with useful data from the pipeline.
 ## Data Acquisition
 The pipeline uses sratoolkit and a predefined accession code to obtain sra data from ncbi and translate it to .fastq format.